-It can be used as a combination with spread footing, in a case with large moments from lateral loads, in order to reduce the size of each spread footing.
+It can be used as a combination with spread footing, in the case of large moments from lateral loads, in order to reduce the size of each spread footing.

 The Grade Beam Foundation is used to transfer all superstructure load to subsoil strata safely.

-The depth and size of the beam depending on the intensity of load coming and the bearing capacity of foundation soil on the construction site.
+The depth and size of the beam depend on the intensity of load coming and the bearing capacity of foundation soil on the construction site.

 The grade beam depth should be kept at a minimum of up to 150.
-Grade beams are stronger compare to plinth beams.
+Grade beams are stronger compared to plinth beams.
 They also carry the load of the above masonry walls.

 Concrete consumption in grade beam foundation is less compared to the conventional foundation.
 The major disadvantage of using a grade beam foundation is that it cannot allow the construction of the basement.